soitun/dns-proxy-server/docs/content/1-getting-started/running-it/mac/_index.en.md

-Let's set DPS as the default DNS Server, best option here is to get your network IP address, `Wi-Fi` in my case which has `192.168.0.14` set, `127.0.0.1` will partially works because this way containers won't be able to solve each other in my tests.
+Let's set DPS as the default DNS Server, best option here is to get your network IP address, `Wi-Fi` in my case which has `192.168.0.14` set, `127.0.0.1` will partially works because this way containers won't be able to solve each other, just the host solve the containers.

 **Obs**: Be aware you need to run DPS in port **53** as MAC doesn't accept custom port especification.